-The study abroad programs offered by Wheaton College have been carefully vetted for academic rigor and student support.
-They are programs to which we have sent students for many years with positive feedback.
-They are in locations in which Wheaton faculty or staff have professional contacts and in some instances they have visited.
-Each of the study abroad programs on our approved list offers high-quality courses in a variety of fields, including some specialized curricula in visual arts, environmental sciences, religion, education and the languages.
-Study abroad participants often have the opportunity to study with international experts, take courses not available to them at Wheaton, pursue more independent intellectual endeavors, and/or gain professional work experience.
-Studying abroad also provides students the opportunity to fully engage with another culture exposing them to different perspectives and encouraging self-reflection.
+The study away programs offered by Wheaton College are carefully vetted for academic rigor and student support.
+They are programs on which Wheaton students have participated for many years with positive feedback.
+Each study away program on our approved list offers high-quality courses in a variety of fields, including some specialized curricula in visual arts, environmental sciences, religion, education and the languages.
+Study away participants often have the opportunity to study with international experts, take courses not available to them at Wheaton, pursue more independent intellectual endeavors, and/or gain professional work experiences through internships and research.
+Studying abroad provides students the opportunity to fully engage with another culture exposing them to different perspectives and encouraging self-reflection.

 Talk to a Study Abroad Peer Advisor!

-Peer Advisors are a group of Wheaton students that have participated in a study abroad program and want to help the Center for Global Education advise, prepare, and inspire new students to explore options for study abroad for themselves.
+Peer Advisors are Wheaton students, newly back from a study abroad program.
+They help the Center for Global Education advise, prepare, and inspire new students to explore options for study abroad for themselves.
 They are available to answer questions about choosing a study abroad location, course selection, and general travel tips.
 Check out their new blog, where they introduce themselves and share their stories!